Clouded Witnesses

 the banker declared and

-“I think we should leave other people’s cultures well enough alone”
+“I think we should leave other people’s cultures well enough alone” and

 The missionary replied, “Good point, and